MetLife quarterly profit nosedives on lower premiums, private equity losses

-Aug 5 (Reuters) - U.S. insurer MetLife Inc on Wednesday posted a 43% drop in quarterly adjusted earnings, spurred by declining premium income and private equity investment losses.
+(Reuters) - U.S. insurer MetLife Inc (MET.N) on Wednesday posted a 43% drop in quarterly adjusted earnings, spurred by declining premium income and private equity investment losses.

 Adjusted earnings fell to $758 million in the second quarter from $1.3 billion a year earlier, MetLife said.
 Excluding items, MetLife earned 83 cents per share compared with $1.46 per share a year ago.